pwnjack/gulpfile-bower/README.md

 gulpfile-bower
 ==============

-This is a gulp-bower working environment to develop a frontend website from scratch.
+This is a gulp/bower working environment to develop a frontend website from scratch.

 The author is @pwnjack